-Even this study in Journal of Food Science found the bioactive compounds in scallops had a significant anti-obesity effect in your body.
+Even this study in the Journal of Food Science found the bioactive compounds in scallops had a significant anti-obesity effect on your body (33).

 So you’ll not only get a delicious meal from eating scallops, but they’ll also help you lose weight.

 Even though clams are very low in omega-3’s and protein they still earn a spot on this list with their high B12 content.

 Clams are totally safe to eat after cooking and a half dozen of them contain 40 times your daily requirement of vitamin B12.
 Studies have found a strong link between having higher vitamin B12 levels and losing weight (35).

 Clams are lower in fat and calories while packing in some other critical vitamins and minerals such as selenium, zinc, iron, and magnesium.

 Women and vegans have a notoriously rough time getting enough iron in their bodies.
 Low iron levels are associated with a lot of serious health problems including obesity (36).
 So eating more clams can really help to fight these deficiencies.

 I’ll admit fish oil and krill oil aren’t technically considered fish to eat in the common sense, but they really deserve on spot on this list of the best fish to eat for weight loss.